titon/framework/docs/en/packages/common/types.md

 # Type Aliases #

-The common package comes bundled type aliases that are used throughout the entire framework.
+The Common package comes bundled with type aliases that are used throughout the entire framework.
 Each alias has a specific use case that should be followed accordingly.

 <table class="table is-striped">